 Key steps in DOE:

-- Design the Experiment: Decide on the experimental setup (e.g., full factorial design).
+Design the Experiment: Decide on the experimental setup (e.g., full factorial, fractional design, or randomized design) to ensure reliable results.

 DOE enables industries to identify optimal process conditions, reducing costs and improving efficiency.